 Trustees and Directors of Citizens Advice Diss, Thetford & District (CADAT)

-We are a charity and company limited by guarantee and as such are required to have a Trustee Board which deals with the governance of the bureau.
-It is important we select Trustees who have a broad range of skills which complement each other and that the Board works together as a team with staff and volunteers working in the Bureau.
+We are a charity and company limited by guarantee and as such are required to have a Trustee Board which deals with the governance of the office.
+It is important we select Trustees who have a broad range of skills which complement each other and that the Board works together as a team with staff and volunteers working in the office.
 It is also vital that they uphold the principles of Citizens Advice which are to provide a high quality, impartial and confidential service to those living in the community they serve and challenge any social injustices of which they become aware.

 - Personnel, Health, Safety and Wellbeing